National Landmark Longitudinal Research

 The importance of this project is that it will help to determine the most appropriate manner in which to test children and young people with 22q – i.e, variables to test, instrument selection, administration protocols, reporting templates (1 x full technical report, 1 x “plain English” report).

-The research will also explore “transition planning” in terms of how best to plan for, and support, our children and young people.
-Alison has developed unique approaches to transition planning and her insights will be much welcomed by us all.
+The research will also explore “transition planning” in terms of how best to plan for and support our children and young people.
+Alison has developed unique approaches to transition planning, and her insights will be much welcomed by us all.
 Indeed, Alison is happy to act as a consultant to anyone who wishes to make those vital educational and personal transitions a real success.

 Just following from the point above, Alison will also be available as a consultant to anyone who would like her help with advocacy issues.
-As we all know, there are not only systems and policies to navigate, but also various meetings with professionals – e.g., the early intervention team (psychology, social work, speech and language, physiotherapy, occupational therapy), paediatricians and various medical professionals, school, etc. Alison would be able to coach interested individuals or families in relation to how to navigate these issues – indeed, she would be happy to act as a representative for such meetings.
+As we all know, there are not only systems and policies to navigate, but also various meetings with professionals – e.g., the early intervention team (psychology, social work, speech and language, physiotherapy, occupational therapy), paediatricians, various medical professionals, schools, etc. Alison would be able to coach interested individuals or families in relation to how to navigate these issues – indeed, she would be happy to act as a representative for such meetings.